AVEVA/AVEVA-Samples/Basic/Java/readme.rst

 The Qi Service is secured by obtaining tokens from an Azure Active Directory instance.
 The sample applications are examples of a *confidential client*.
-Such clients provide a user ID and secret that are authenticated against the directory.
+Such clients provide a user Id and secret that are authenticated against the directory.
 The sample code includes several placeholder strings.
 You must replace these placeholders with the authentication values you received from OSIsoft.
 The strings are